Tracing deposits and withdrawals

 Get the deposit transaction

-Once you have the transaction receipt, you can directly query for the actual L2 transaction that executed the deposit.
+You can directly query for the L2 transaction that executed the deposit.

-You can also use the CrossChainMessenger instance to trace a withdrawal.
+You can use viem's functions to trace a withdrawal.

 Get the withdrawal status